Campus Safety Initiatives and Resources to Inform Crime Prevention and Encourage Personal Safety

 To assist in its community policing efforts, UAPD uses various modes of transportation, including bicycles, motorcycles, cars and foot patrol.

-- Emergency phones: Over 480 emergency phones are located throughout the University campus, including over 150 “Blue Light” phones, and 3 additional phones are located off-campus, which provide a direct line of communication to UAPD for individuals in need of emergency assistance.
+Emergency phones: Over 480 emergency phones are located throughout the University campus, including over 150 “Blue Light” phones, and 3 additional “Blue Light” phones are located off-campus, which provide a direct line of communication to UAPD for individuals in need of emergency assistance.
 These phones are strategically positioned along pedestrian walkways, inside parking decks and at many building entrances.
-UAPD responds to all activated emergency phones even if no words are spoken.
-Look for the blue lights inside buildings in parking areas and on campus grounds.
+UAPD responds to all activated emergency phones even if no one speaks.

-- Student Campus Patrol: Student Campus Patrol operates seven days a week from 5 p.m. to 1 a.m., for the safety of anyone walking alone on campus.
-By calling 330-972-7263, an escort will come to caller’s location and accompany them to their local destination.
+Campus Patrol: The UAPD’s Campus Patrol or UAPD officers are available 24-7 to escort callers to and from their vehicles and residence halls to classrooms and labs.
+By calling 330-972-2911, an escort will come to the callers’ locations and accompany them to their local destinations.
 Student Campus Patrol members are employed and trained by UAPD.
 They are easily identified by conspicuously marked shirts or jackets.
-Teams assist UAPD in patrolling the campus, including parking lots, and reporting suspicious behavior.
+Campus Patrol assist UAPD in patrolling the campus, including parking lots, and reporting suspicious behavior.

-Whether on campus or any public place, here are some general safety tips to keep in mind.
+Whether on campus or any public place, here are some general safety tips to consider:

 - If you feel threatened, cross the street or enter a store or business.

 - Have your keys in hand as you approach your car.
-Check under the car and the back seat before you enter.
+Check under the vehicle and the back seat before you unlock and enter.

 - If you do drink, set a limit and stick to it.
 Don't drink on an empty stomach.
-Also: Don't leave a drink unattended.
+Also, never leave a drink unattended.
 If you are away from your drink any amount of time, toss it.
 It's not worth the risk.

 - Use the campus escort service.
-Patrol members will escort students between campus locations from 5 p.m. to 1 a.m. nightly on school nights.
-Call 330-972-7263 to request the service.
+Patrol members will escort students between campus locations, when available, during school hours.
+If not available, UAPD officers will escort university community members.
+Call 330-972-2911 to request the service.

 - If you feel threatened or if you want to report something suspicious, use one of over 480 emergency phones on campus, including more than 150 “Blue Light” phones.
 These phones, distinguished by their blue lights, connect directly to the UA police dispatcher at all hours.

 - Notify the UAPD if you notice anything suspicious or unusual.
 Call the department at 330-972-2911 (or 9-1-1 in an emergency) at any hour.
-"It's amazing how often small tips from everyday people add up to something we can use," said University Police Chief Jim Weber.
-"Students should not be shy about calling.
-We value every call."
+We value every call.